xpqz/dyalog-docs/object-reference/docs/objects/spinner.md

 Like an [Edit](edit.md) object, the Spinner has a [Changed](../properties/changed.md) property and generates a Change event when loses the focus after the value of its Text and/or [Thumb](../properties/thumb.md) property has been altered.

-If [FieldType](../properties/fieldtype.md) is Numeric, LongNumeric, Currency, Date, LongDate or Time, the Spinner will generate a [BadValue](../methodorevents/badvalue.md) event when it loses the focus if the text in the edit field (i.e. the Text property) is in conflict with the [FieldType](../properties/fieldtype.md) property and cannot be converted to an appropriate number, or is outside the range specified by the [Limits](../properties/limits.md) property.
+If [FieldType](../properties/fieldtype.md) is Numeric, LongNumeric, Currency, Date, LongDate or Time, the Spinner will generate a [BadValue](../methodorevents/badvalue.md) event when it loses the focus if the text in the edit field (that is, the Text property) is in conflict with the [FieldType](../properties/fieldtype.md) property and cannot be converted to an appropriate number, or is outside the range specified by the [Limits](../properties/limits.md) property.
 If the edit field is empty, a [BadValue](../methodorevents/badvalue.md) event will be generated if [ValidIfEmpty](../properties/validifempty.md) is 0, but not if it is set to 1.